Hotmoka/hotmoka/README.md

 Very often, one wants to _publish_ a node online, so that we (and other programmers who need its service) can use it concurrently.
-This should be possible for all implementations of the `Node` interface, such as `MemoryBlockchain`, `TendermintBlockchain` and all present and future implementations.
+This should be possible for all implementations of the `Node` interface, such as `DiskNode`, `TendermintNode` and all present and future implementations.
 In other words, we would like to publish _any_
 Hotmoka node as a service, accessible through the internet.
 This will be the subject of [Hotmoka Services](#hotmoka-services).